-It must nevertheless be pointed out that that error of law has no influence on outcome of the dispute. the As is apparent from paragraph 37 of this judgment, it was correctly held, on basis of paragraphs 43 to 45 of the contested judgment, that the contested decision should be annulled because registration of the mark was refused on the basis of incorrect criterion set out in paragraphs 30 and 31 of the contested decision concerning distinctive character within the meaning of Article 7(1)(b) of Regulation No 40/94, namely the absence of an additional element of imagination or additional element of originality. ion the ion ion It follows that, notwithstanding the error of law identified in paragraph 48 of t judgment, the operative part of the contested judgment remains justified. his It is settled case-law that if the grounds of a judgment of the Court of First Instarreveal an infringement of Community law but the operative part appears we founded on other legal grounds, the appeal must be dismissed (see, in particular Case C-265/97 P VBA v Florimex and Others [2000] ECR I-2061, paragraph 121, at the case-law there cited). vell lar, Consequently, the plea relied on cannot be upheld and the appeal must dismissed.
+- Accordingly, the Office is correct to say that, on that point, the contested judgment is vitiated by an error of law. - It must nevertheless be pointed out that that error of law has no influence on the outcome of the dispute. - As is apparent from paragraph 37 of this judgment, it was correctly held, on the basis of paragraphs 43 to 45 of the contested judgment, that the contested decision should be annulled because registration of the mark was refused on the basis of the incorrect criterion set out in paragraphs 30 and 31 of the contested decision concerning distinctive character within the meaning of Article 7(1)(b) of Regulation No 40/94, namely the absence of an additional element of imagination or an additional element of originality. - It follows that, notwithstanding the error of law identified in paragraph 48 of this judgment, the operative part of the contested judgment remains justified. - It is settled case-law that if the grounds of a judgment of the Court of First Instance reveal an infringement of Community law but the operative part appears well founded on other legal grounds, the appeal must be dismissed (see, in particular, Case C-265/97 P VBA v Florimex and Others [2000] ECR I-2061, paragraph 121, and the case-law there cited). - Consequently, the plea relied on cannot be upheld and the appeal must be dismissed.